Focus might usually be on the riches of the Premier League, but it is reasonable to wonder just how much money there is in the Championship.

 Sports Quotes and Facts claims the Championship average was only £7,000 in 2021-22.

-This figure fluctuates massively from club to club, however, with six teams averaging north of £10,000 per player each week.
+As is the case in every season, there is considerable variation from club to club, with six teams averaging north of £10,000 per player each week.
 Fulham came in at over £22,000.

 We have seen some clubs encounter financial strife after pushing their payrolls too high in the pursuit of Premier League riches.